 If you would like to sign your class up, click the button below to register our interest in participating.

 Why get involved?

 So the Zespri Young and Healthy Virtual Adventure uses a little bit of technology to engage our "iPad generation" to help them embed the knowledge and habits to make the best choices they can every day to help their physical and mental hauora.
-It's a fun program that takes your tauira on a virtual global adventure led by a star cast of NZ sporting elite, ASICS Ambassadors; Ardie Savea, Ameliaranne Ekenasio, Kane Williamson and Samantha Charlton.
+It's a fun program that takes tamariki on a virtual global adventure led by a star cast of NZ sporting elite, ASICS Ambassadors; Ardie Savea, Ameliaranne Ekenasio, Kane Williamson and Samantha Charlton.

 If you've done it before, we have an amazing new HTML website easily accessible on any PC, laptop or device, avatar builder and updated animations!

 You'll get free pedometers if you want them (you nominate how many or none at all)

 There are competitions with prizes and giveaways throughout the 5 weeks

 Every child builds their own unique avatar and will see video's of each adventure destination, interacting with our ASICS Ambassadors

 We have ASIC's shoes to give away to some lucky classes

 There is a fun Zespri Community Day to reward a hardworking school